-Jessica Hinton's administrative background includes both the public and private sectors and includes human resources and community organizing.
+Jessica Hinton's background includes both the public and private sectors and includes human resources and community organizing.
+Currently, Hinton serves as the AmeriCorps program administrator and works on the 0% Interest Home Repair Loans Program.
 She received her Bachelor of Arts in Urban Studies from Wayne State University and is a lifelong Detroiter.
 While attending Wayne State, she was involved in the Black Student Union, Black Student Association in Urban Studies and Planning and Wayne State Student Urban Planners.
 Hinton is currently pursuing her Master of Urban Planning from Wayne State.
 She is also a member of PINK Detroit, where she mentors young women.

 (313) 265-2826; email@example.com

-With a diverse background of administrative experience in the non- and for-profit worlds, Stephanie Inson is a part of Detroit LISC's programmatic team with responsibilities including government compliance, collaborative recapitalization, safety and Building Sustainable Communities work, local AmeriCorps liaison and evaluation and management of grants and contracts.
+With a diverse background of administrative experience in the non- and for-profit worlds, Stephanie Inson is a part of Detroit LISC's programmatic team with responsibilities including economic development technical assistance, federal grant portfolio management, and innovative health and safety work.
 She has been with LISC since 2011 as an Administrative Assistant and Program Assistant before assuming her current role.
 She has also served as a member of the City of Hamtramck Plan Commission.
 Inson holds a Masters of Urban Planning at Wayne State University and a Bachelor’s of Science in Biology from the University of Massachusetts – Boston.

 (313) 265-2890; firstname.lastname@example.org